nagasudhirpulla/grafana-api-backend-datasource/README.md

 * Download the plugin from https://github.com/nagasudhirpulla/grafana-api-backend-datasource/releases/
 * unzip and paste the folder in the data/plugins folder of Grafana installation
 * Restart Grafana
-* A data source by the name `api-backend` should appear
+* A data source by the name `JSON Fetcher` should appear

 ## Create JSON schema for query payload
 * You can generate JSON schema from example query payload JSON [here](https://easy-json-schema.github.io/)